DeceptivelySimpleTechnologies/aafdata/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is the first AAF Data release, and it supports a single, very simple local environment (LOC), primarily to demonstrate its purpose and basic capabilities.
+This is the second AAF Data release, and it supports very simple local (LOC) and minimal (MIN) environments, primarily to demonstrate its purpose and basic capabilities.

 Please bear in mind that this is a work in progress.
 There are many more features and capabilities to come, and features are often "layered", meaning that they have dependencies on other features that must be implemented first.
 A good example of this is data validation, which is implemented